-Seneca's Career Development Department is a member of the Canadian Association of Career Educators and Employers (CACEE).
-We adhere to CACEE’s Ethical Recruitment Guidelines and expect our employer partners to do the same.
+Seneca is a member of the Canadian Association of Career Educators and Employers (CACEE) and Co-operative Education and Work-Integrated Learning Canada (CEWIL Canada).
+We adhere to CACEE’s Ethical Recruitment Guidelines and CEWIL’s Recruiting Ethics and expect our employer partners to do the same.

 Ethical Recruitment Policy & Guidelines

 The purpose of these policies, codes, acts and guidelines is to ensure ethical practices and relationships are upheld between Seneca, students and employers.